GluuFederation/docs-ce-prod/docs/source/admin-guide/cors.md

 ![flowchart](../img/admin-guide/cors/cors-flowchart.png)

-The minimal configuration required to use the CORS Filter is shown below, which is already added to the `web.xml` in `oxauth.war`.
-Below is only for reference and no additional action is required.
-Configuration steps are defined below.
-CORS Filter reads the configurations from LDAP and therefore configuration can be done in oxTrust UI directly.
+The minimal configuration required to use the CORS Filter is shown below, and is already added to the `web.xml` in `oxauth.war`.
+The filter name is `org.xdi.oxauth.filter.CorsFilter`.
-Filter Name for CORS Filter in Gluu CE will be `org.xdi.oxauth.filter.CorsFilter`.

 ```
     <filter>